wendywilgus/Horiseon-Challenge/README.md

 - [Credits](#credits)
 - [Resources](#resources)

+## Languages Used
+The following languages were used to create this project:

+-HTML

+-CSS

 ## Mockup

 The following image was the mockup provided to document expectations for the final product.